ui5-community/babel-plugin-transform-modules-ui5/README.md

 ### Class Conversion ###

 + `namespacePrefix` (Default: '') Prefix to apply to namespace derived from directory.
++ `autoConvertAllExtendClasses` (Default false).
+Converts all classes by default, provided they extend from an imported class.
+Version 6 default behaviour.
++ `autoConvertControllerClass` (Default true).
+Converts the classes in a `.controller.js` file by default, if it extends from an imported class.
+Use `@nonui5` if there are multiple classes in a controller file which extend from an import.
 + `neverConvertClass` (Default: false) Never convert classes to SAPClass.extend() syntax.
-+ `onlyConvertNamedClass` (Default false) Instead of converting any class which extends from an import, only convert if there is a `@name`.
 + `moveControllerPropsToOnInit` (Default: false) Moves class props in a controller to the onInit method instead of constructor.
 + `addControllerStaticPropsToExtend` (Default: false) Moves static props of a controller to the extends call.
 Useful for formatters.